ibexa/documentation-developer/docs/tutorials/extending_admin_ui/6_adding_a_custom_tag.md

 ## Configure the custom tag

-First, create a file that will contain the configuration for your custom tags.
+First, create a file that will contain the configuration for the custom tags.
 Add file `custom_tags.yml` to `src/EzSystems/ExtendingTutorialBundle/Resources/config`:

 ``` yaml hl_lines="5 10 12"